jorgejac1/allylab/docs/api.md

 ### POST /github/pr

 Create a pull request with accessibility fixes.
+Supports both single fix and batch fixes (multiple issues in one PR).

 **Request Body:**
 ```json